ickb/proposal/README.md

 - deposit CKB for CKB++ in already densely populated epochs;
 - ...

-This would greatly reduce the quality of the service for everyone, as the Protocol ability to exchange CKB++ into CKB would be halted outside the overpopulated epochs, hampering its fruition.
+This would greatly reduce the quality of the service for everyone, as the protocol ability to exchange CKB++ into CKB would be halted outside the overpopulated epochs, hampering its fruition.

 So the catch is that the utility of a deposit depends on how much already populated is that epoch.